 My research involves the application of contemporary psychometrics and computer science to surgical outcome measurement.
 For example, developing computerised adaptive tests that can predict patient reported outcome scores from fewer, individualised questions, and exploring the potential for machine learning algorithms to autonomously assess surgical images.

-I am supervised by Prof Dominic Furniss and Mr Jeremy Rodrigues at NDORMS, Mr Marc Swan at the NDS, and externally by Dr Chris Sidey-Gibbons at Harvard Medical School.
-My work is funded by awards from the University of Oxford, including a Clarendon Scholarship, and a grant from the NIHR BRC.
+I am supervised by Prof Dominic Furniss and Mr Jeremy Rodrigues at NDORMS, Mr Marc Swan at the NDS, and externally by Dr Chris Sidey-Gibbons at the University of Texas.
+My research was funded by a Clarendon Scholarship before I started my NIHR Doctoral Research Fellowship in April 2020.